A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Proposed PS-TMO

 \subsubsection{Generation of Pseudo-Multi-Exposure Image Stack}

 The forward propagation of the tone mapping network and the computation of the NLPD metric in Stage one require the exact specification of the minimum and maximum luminances for uncalibrated HDR scenes.
-While most HVS-based TMOs are fairly robust to the minimum luminance $S_\mathrm{min}$, making its setting straightforward\footnote{Throughout this paper, we set $S_\mathrm{min} = I_\mathrm{min}=5$ $\rm cd/m^2$.}, this is not the case for the maximum luminance $S_\mathrm{max}$, which involves extensive human expertise and is thus time-consuming.
+While most TMOs are fairly robust to the minimum luminance $S_\mathrm{min}$, making its setting straightforward\footnote{Throughout this paper, we set $S_\mathrm{min} = I_\mathrm{min}=5$ $\rm cd/m^2$.}, this is not the case for the maximum luminance $S_\mathrm{max}$, which involves extensive human expertise and is thus time-consuming.
 Empirically, a higher estimated $S_\mathrm{max}$ means that more simulated light is cast into the original scene~\cite{laparra2017perceptually}, leading to better visibility of local structures, especially in dark regions (see Fig.~\ref{fig:fusion} (a) and (c)).
-As there is no free lunch in computational photography, the measurement noise is also likely to be amplified, when $S_\mathrm{max}$ is set extremely high (\eg, $S_\mathrm{max} = 10^7$).
-Here, instead of manually picking a scene-dependent $S_\mathrm{max}$ as done previously~\cite{laparra2017perceptually,chenyang2021}, we make our method fully automatic by means of pseudo-MEF.
-Specifically, we first linearly sample $K$ maximum luminances from the range of $[10^3, 10^7]$ $\rm cd/m^{2}$ in logarithmic scale, and calibrate the HDR image with each of the $K$ values.
-We then feed the calibrated images to the trained tone mapping network to create a sequence of $K$ candidate LDR images, which we call the pseudo-multi-exposure image stack, and will be fused to produce the final output image.
+As there is no free lunch in computational photography, the measurement noise is also likely to be amplified, when $S_\mathrm{max}$ is set extremely high (\eg, $S_\mathrm{max} = 10^7$ $\rm cd/m^2$).
+Here, instead of manually picking a scene-dependent $S_\mathrm{max}$ as done previously~\cite{laparra2017perceptually,chenyang2021}, we make PS-TMO fully automatic, that is, the HDR image can be \textit{self-calibrated} by means of MEF.
+Specifically, we first linearly sample $K$ maximum luminances from the range of $[10^3, 10^7]$ $\rm cd/m^{2}$ in the logarithmic scale, and calibrate the HDR image with each of the $K$ values.
+We then feed the calibrated images to the trained tone mapping network to create a sequence of $K$ candidate LDR images, which we call the pseudo-multi-exposure image stack, and will be fused to produce the final LDR image.
 We use the prefix ``pseudo'' because the image stack does not contain under- and over-exposure distortions, but instead may suffer from color saturation and noise artifacts.
-We will take advantage of these distortion characteristics to make a slight modification of the MEF-SSIM metric~\cite{ma2015perceptual} such that the optimized fusion network is noise-aware.
+We will take advantage of these distortion characteristics to make a slight modification of the MEF-SSIM metric~\cite{ma2015perceptual}.